merenlab/anvio.org/tutorials/visualizing-mass-spec-data/index.md

 |C4H9NO2|0|1|0|0|0|1|0|0|0|0|0|0|0|0|0|0|0|0|1|0|0|0|0|1|0|1|0|0|0|1|0|0|0|0|0|0|0|1|0|0|0|0|1|0|1|0|0|0|0|1|0|0|0|0|0|0|0|1|0|0|0|0|0|1|1|0|0|0|0|0|0|1
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|

-{:.warning}
 This is the primary form of data that goes into the anvi'o interactive interface, and the only input file format you need to kickstart the entire visualization workflow.

+---

 You can obtain the entirety of this file, which I will be using in the following sections, from [here](/files/visualizing-mass-spec-data/data.txt).
-In fact, if you wish to follow this exercise step by step on a computer with anvi'o installed, you can open a terminal and run the following commands to set the stage for the tutorial:
+In fact, if you wish to follow this exercise step by step on an anvi'o installed computer, you can do it as it is fully reproducible.
+All you need to do is to open a terminal and run the following commands to set the stage for the tutorial:

 ```bash
 # create a directory for the exercise files